Azure-Samples/azure-ai-vision-sdk/docs/Face Identification/FaceIdentification.md

 ## **Next steps**

 - Feel free to make changes to the FaceIdentityContainerClient code; it is just a starting point for you.
-- See the Face [reference documentation](https://docs.microsoft.com/en-us/rest/api/speakerrecognition/) for detail on classes and functions.
+- See the Face [reference documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/face//) for detail on classes and functions.
-- See [C#](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/quickstart/csharp/dotnet/speaker-recognition) and [C++](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/quickstart/cpp/windows/speaker-recognition) samples on GitHub.

 ## **Feedback**